rgreminger/tilburg-science-hub/docs/workflow/workflow.md

 The benefits of conceiving your project as a pipeline are straightforward:

 - **Write clearer source code:** separate your thousand-line source code into multiple smaller, more accessible components (as defined in your pipeline, like preparing dataset, then running a model, then producing tables and figures).
-- **Obtain results faster:** Because your project is separated into different steps, you can easily run "later" stages of your project (we call this "downstream"), on the basis of *different* input files defined earlier in your project (we call this "upstream").
+- **Obtain results faster:** Because your project is separated into different pipeline stages, and each of these stages is *self-contained*, you can easily run "later" stages of your project (we call this "downstream"), on the basis of *different* input files defined earlier in your project (we call this "upstream").
-  You can run later stages in your project (e.g., "analysis") using different inputs (e.g., a data set at the monthly level, and at the weekly level) - that way, you can rapidly understand how robust your findings are with regard to alternative specifications
+  You can run later stages in your project (e.g., "analysis") using different inputs (e.g., a data set at the monthly level, and at the weekly level) - that way, you can rapidly understand how robust your findings are with regard to alternative specifications.
 - **Increase transparency and foster collaboration:** With clearer source code, you automatically allow others to more easily understand your code.
 Also, why not make a co-author responsible for prepping that data for you ("upstream" in your pipeline), while you concentrate on developing a prototype model (more "downstream" in your pipeline)?
+- **Use multiple software packages:** In a pipeline, the "outputs" of one module serve as the "inputs" of another.
+  Hence, you can use multiple software packages to accomplish different tasks in your pipeline.
+For example, we use R's powerful *data.table* package to clean data, and pass on the cleaned dataset to a clustering algorithm in Python's *scikit-learn*.
+  In other words, we use whatever software package we deem most appropriate for each step in our pipeline.

 ## Project Components